 Original, entertaining and thought provoking, the Rubber Wellies are a travelling folk oufit like few others.
-Based in the Basque Country, Ireland and UK they are a touring collective skippered by singersongwriter Harry Bird, multi-instrumentalist Christophe Capewell and fiddler/vocalist Kitty Theodore.
+Based in Scotland, Ireland, England and formerly the Basque Country they are a touring collective skippered by singer-songwriter Harry Bird, multi-instrumentalist Christophe Capewell and fiddler/vocalist Kitty Theodore.

 With three albums under their belts and ten years of experience together on the road they have entertained audiences all over Europe and beyond in the manner of the musical troupes of old – a hard working, fiercely independent act with a love of feel-good fun.